eladkarako/exiftool-source/README.md

          Rename all files in "dir" by adding the camera model name to the file name.
-The semicolon after the tag name inside the braces causes characters which are invalid in Windows file names to be deleted from the tag value (see the -p option documentation for an explanation).
+The semicolon after the tag name inside the braces causes characters which are invalid in Windows file names to be deleted from the tag value (see the "Advanced formatting feature" for an explanation).

     exiftool "-FileName&lt;CreateDate" -d %Y%m%d_%H%M%S%%-c.%%e dir
          Rename all images in "dir" according to the "CreateDate" date and